 The group’s teaching on salvation through faith in Christ was right on.
 When I made a personal commitment to faith in Christ, I found everything, and am so happy that He is in my life now.
 But that is where I believe the Christian influence of this group stopped.
-I then began to experience another Lifton’s criteria for mind control:
+I then began to experience another of Lifton’s criteria for mind control:

 Milieu (Environment) Control